jacob-meacham/serverless-plugin-git-variables/README.md

 ## tags

-The tags (`${git:tags}`) is used to get info about which git tags (separated by comma) are pointing to current commit and if none it will show commit ID as fallback.
+The tags (`${git:tags}`) is used to get info about which git tags (separated by ::) are pointing to current commit and if none it will show commit ID as fallback.

 # Serverless Version Support
 * If you're using serverless 1.12.x or below, use the 1.x.x version of this plugin.